 For the sponge:

-- Cover with a clean, dry kitchen towel and let stand until bubbly and puffed, about 35 to 50 minutes.
+- Cover with a clean, dry kitchen towel and let stand until bubbly and puffed, about 30-40 minutes.

 For the bread:

-- To the sponge, add 1 cup flour, oil, salt, coconut and macadamias.
+- To the sponge, add 1 cup flour, 3 tablespoons vegetable oil, 1 teaspoon salt1 tablespoon sugar and ¾ cups unsweetened shredded coconut.

-- Attach to the mixer and, using the dough hook, starting mixing everything, adding 2 ½ more cups of flour, ½ cup at a time.
-The dough will never be very smooth because of the nuts, so check with your finger after 3 or 4 minutes of kneading.
-It should be soft but not sticky.
-If needed add ½ to 1 more cups flour.
+- Attach to the mixer and, using the dough hook, start mixing everything, adding 3 more cups of flour, ½ cup at a time.
+After 3 or 4 minutes of kneading, the dough should be soft but not sticky.
+If needed, add up to an extra ½ cup of flour.
 But don't end up with a dry dough.
 I used 4 cups total in my recipe.

 - If kneading by hand, do so for 5 to 7 minutes on a clean surface, lightly flouring as necessary after the dough comes together.